vintagechocolate/Ouedraogo_Farouk_PN_Capstone/README.md

     React.js: A JavaScript library for building the user interface components and managing the application state.
     Node.js: A JavaScript runtime environment for executing server-side code.
     JSON Web Tokens (JWT): Used for user authentication and authorization.
+    bcrypt: A library for hashing and salting passwords for secure storage.
     React Router: Used for client-side routing and rendering different views based on the URL.
     Axios: Used for making HTTP requests to the RESTful API from the React front-end.
     CSS: Used for styling the React components and creating an appealing user interface.